adrianvla/mac-arm64-SFML-template/README.md

 This template needs the correct frameworks to be installed on the mac to run successfully.

-Btw this template uses (my fast filled triangles function)[https://github.com/adrianvla/fast-filled-triangles].
+Btw this template uses [my fast filled triangles function](https://github.com/adrianvla/fast-filled-triangles).